apache/avro/src/c++/README.txt

 conflicts is not yet supported.
 And the file and rpc containers are not yet implemented.
 Documentation, sparse.

+INSTRUCTIONS

 To compile requires boost headers, and the boost regex library.
 Additionally, to generate the avro spec compiler requires flex and bison.

 As of yet, there is no automatic configuration, so to get started:

+1. Setup compiler variables in System.*.mk

- edit (or add) the System.XXX.mk file, where XXX is the result of `uname` on your machine, to include the paths for:
+Edit (or add) the System.XXX.mk file, where XXX is the result of `uname` on your machine, to include the paths for:

 BOOSTINC (location of boost headers)
 BOOSTREGEX (location of libboost-regex_*.a for your boost) LEX (path to flex)
 YACC (path to bison)

+2. Make

 Then type gmake, and it should build everything and run some unit tests.